Student Activity Fee FAQs

 A: Each registered student organization is eligible to receive up to $200 in operating funds and has the opportunity to apply for up to $2,000 or $3,000 more (depending on their registration status) for special programs that anyone on campus can attend.
 In addition, the Resource Room in the Keith B. Key Center for Student Leadership and Service at the Ohio Union receives funding for the equipment and tools that student organizations can use.

 Q: What other Activity Fee-funded resources are available to student organizations?

-A: The Resource Room, which receives its budget from the Activity Fee, provides registered student organizations with access to a variety of resources and supplies including photocopying, poster printing, free reservation of equipment like digital cameras, video cameras with tripods, two-way radios and use of various marketing materials.
+A: The Resource Room, which receives its budget from the Activity Fee, provides registered student organizations with access to a variety of resources and supplies including photocopying, poster printing, free reservation of equipment like popcorn machines and snocone machines as well as use of various marketing materials.
 Once registered, student organizations receive a $250 line of pre-paid credit for products and services in the Resource Room.
 Student organizations may also receive the free services of a team of graphic designers to help with design of posters, brochures, flyers, postcards, logos, etc. The graphics department can help secure price quotes from outside printers and manufacturers, etc., but the organizations themselves must incur the costs of printing the items that the graphics department designs.
 Student organizations also have access to free video editing services funded by the Fee.